WHAT IS LUPUS?

 - Keep a journal.
 Make regular notes about your impairment, level of function, and treatments.

-- If you need assistance, contact an attorney who specializes in Social Security Disability.
+- If you need assistance, contact an attorney with experience in Social Security Disability.
+Give us a call at 985-240-9773 or take our quick disability eligibility quiz.